amitbhi/resume/index.md

 ## Additional Information
 - **Languages:** Fluent in English (5/5), Marathi (5/5), Hindi (4/5), and German (2/5)
-- Passionate about mentoring junior data scientists and fostering a collaborative learning environment.
+- Passionate about Chess, Theology and Philosophy.
-- Active contributor to open-source data science projects on GitHub.
+- "I enjoy my work".

 ---